Thoughts about electronic mail

-I get way too much email, literally hundreds of messages each day.
+I get way too much email, hundreds of messages each day.
 I rely on programs to automatically file my email and to search my email.
-I also scan email to find high-priority.
 Hence, I’d appreciate it if you’d help me process email from you more carefully.
 Here are a few short guidelines.

 - Please take the time to choose an appropriate subject line for your email message.

 - If you are asking for help on an assignment, please do not use a title like “Homework assignment”.
 I generally assume that titles like that represent submissions of homework assignments, and may file them without looking at them until it comes time to grade the assignment.
 If you’re asking a question, please put a term like “Question” or “Help” or even “HELP!” in the subject line.
 (Yes, I know that the use of all capital letters is a form of shouting.
-It’s okay, and perhaps even preferable, if you virtually shout when asking for help.)
+It’s okay if you virtually shout when asking for help.)

 - If you are replying to a message and are changing the topic of the message, please also change the subject line.
 If you want to be precise, you can include the old subject line in parentheses, prefixed by the word “Was”, as in “Question on the assignment (was re: This week’s convocation)”.

 I do my best to respond to email within twenty-four hours.
 If I do not do so, you should feel free to email me a reminder.
 If you have an urgent question, please send it via email with “Urgent” in the title.
 If I do not respond quickly enough, you can feel free to text me.
 If you do text me, please include your name.
 And don’t text without sending email first.